Horse farm to create retreat for combat veterans

 A farm in the Comstock area plans to offer a program this fall to help combat veterans deal with their post-traumatic stress disorder by riding retired race horses.

-Chamberlin Farms, a veteran-owned and operated facility, already holds riding lessons for people with special needs through A Dapple A Day, an adaptive riding program.
+Chamberlin Farms, a veteran-owned-and-operated facility, already holds riding lessons for people with special needs through A Dapple A Day, an adaptive riding program.

-This fall, the farm hopes to offer combat veterans a 4- or 5-day retreat in the farm’s bed and breakfast.
+This fall, the farm hopes to offer combat veterans a four- or five-day retreat in the farm’s bed and breakfast.
 Farm owners are having difficulty getting the word out to veterans groups, because many of them aren’t doing outreach during the pandemic.

 The retreats will offer group settings, team-building, campfires at night and, of course, horseback riding.